 Here, you don’t have to do much because Installation automatically detects the installation media.
 Click “Done” to go to the main menu.

 In the next window, 6 options will be displayed.
 You can select your installation environment, and in the Add-Ons section, you can select the software related to your installation environment.

-In this article, we have selected “Server with GUI” as our installation environment, and from the Add-Ons section, we have also selected Windows File Server, FTP Server, Debugging tools, and Mail Server software to install on our server.
+In this article, we have selected “Server with GUI” as our installation environment.
+We have also selected Windows File Server, FTP Server, Debugging tools, and Mail Server software to install on our server from the Add-Ons section.

 Note: If you do not need a graphical environment and want to run the server with minimal features, select the Minimal Installation option.
 The rest of the options you can choose according to your needs and the installation environment you have.

 The above option will take you to the manual partition window.
-If you are not very familiar with Linux partitioning and also to make your life easier, click on “Click here to create them automatically“.
+If you are not very familiar with Linux partitioning and also to make your life easier, click on “Click to create them automatically.”